Breeder of third generation Minuet and Minuet Tall cats, the pride of cat lovers, and the kings and queens of the cat

 The key to the standard for Napoleon traits is being round.
 The Minuet should appear round from every angle, starting with its head.
 It should have a round forehead that leads down to round cheeks and chin.
 The eyes should be large, round, and expressive, and set apart; however, they should not have a bug-

 Minuets are considered medium sized cats, and their bones should be medium to heavy.
-The Napoleon should be of a short and sturdy build, with a body that is moderately long and rounded.
+The Napoleon should be of sturdy build, with a body that is moderately long and rounded.
 The back should be straight along the spine; however, the rump of the standard version (short-